SC5/sc5-styleguide/README.md

 Disable Shadow DOM encapsulation.
 When this option parameter is enabled, all styles are defined in page head and markup examples are not encapsulated using Shadow DOM.

+<a name="option-disableHtml5Mode"></a>
+**disableHtml5Mode** (boolean, optional, default: false)

+Disable HTML5 URL mode.
+When this option parameter is enabled, style guide will use hashbang URLs instead of HTML5 history API.
+This is useful when hosting static style guides.

 <a name="option-filesConfig"></a>
 **filesConfig** (array, optional) **(Experimental feature)**